Elevate Your Egnyte Expertise. Join our Customer Community to connect with a network of peers and share game-changing strategies. Join Today

 Desktop App, Mobile App, etc.

-In Desktop App, the file will be "locked" - except for the case when the file is being opened by the same user who had started editing the file in Microsoft Office Online or Google Workspace (v3 integration) earlier.
+In Desktop App, the file will be "locked" - except for the case when the file is being opened by the same user who had started editing the file in Microsoft 365 on the web or Google Workspace (v3 integration) earlier.

 Learn more about co-editing by watching a Quick Tip on Egnyte University: Co-edit Files in the Web UI